AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-group.md

 [!DNL Mailchimp Interest Group] uses [audiences](https://mailchimp.com/help/getting-started-audience/) and [groups](https://mailchimp.com/help/getting-started-with-groups/).
 Groups can be used to help organize your contacts within [!DNL Mailchimp] based on their interests and preferences and then broadcast group specific campaign emails.

 <!--
-Compared to [!DNL Mailchimp Tags] which you would use for internal classification, [!DNL Mailchimp Interest Group] is meant to manage subscriptions to topics of interest that your contacts might be interested in. *Note, Experience Platform also has a connection for [!DNL Mailchimp Tags], you can it out on the [[!DNL Mailchimp Tags]](/help/destinations/catalog/email-marketing/mailchimp-interest-group.md) page.*
+Compared to [!DNL Mailchimp Tags] which you would use for internal classification, [!DNL Mailchimp Interest Group] is meant to manage subscriptions to topics of interest that your contacts might be interested in. *Note, Experience Platform also has a connection for [!DNL Mailchimp Tags], you can check it out on the [[!DNL Mailchimp Tags]](/help/destinations/catalog/email-marketing/mailchimp-tags.md) page.*
 -->

 This [!DNL Adobe Experience Platform] [destination](/help/destinations/home.md) leverages the [[!DNL Mailchimp batch subscribe or unsubscribe API]](https://mailchimp.com/developer/marketing/api/lists/batch-subscribe-or-unsubscribe/) endpoint.
 You can **add new contacts** or **update the information of existing [!DNL Mailchimp] contacts**, then **add or remove them from their desired groups** within an existing [!DNL Mailchimp] audience after activating them within a new segment. [!DNL Mailchimp Interest Groups] uses the selected segment names from Platform as the tag names within [!DNL Mailchimp].